 “Non-profit Organization” means a corporate entity which is registered pursuant to Chapter 617, F.S., as a Florida non-profit corporation with the Division of Corporations, Florida Department of State.
 Grantees other than government entities must maintain active non-profit status with the Division of Corporations during the Grant Period.
 For Non-profit organizations outside of Florida, the Non-profit organization must be registered under 501(c)(3) by the U.S. Department of the Treasury, Internal Revenue Service.

-“Planning” means research, testing, analysis, and design required for implementation of a Project.
+“Planning” means research, testing, analysis and design required for implementation of a Project.

-Planning for a Development project may include historical research, development of a historic structures report, condition assessment, survey, hazardous materials survey and abatement plan, rehabilitation feasibility study, and construction documents (plans and specifications).
+Planning for a Development project may include historical research, development of a historic structures report, condition assessment, survey, hazardous materials survey and abatement plan, rehabilitation feasibility study and construction documents (plans and specifications).

 Planning for an Archaeological project may include research, predictive modeling and remote sensing applications, as necessary for development of a research design for the project.